mlange-42/bbn/README.md

 ## Features

-* Minimal, fast API for usage as a library.
 * Visualize, query and explore networks in the interactive TUI app `bbni`.
 * Supports decision networks (aka influence diagrams) for multi-stage decisions.
 * Provides logic nodes for logic inference in addition to probabilistic inference.